MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 Service workers are the key technology behind PWAs, enabling scenarios that were previously limited to native apps, such as offline support, advanced caching, and running background tasks.

-Service workers are background tasks that intercept network requests from your web app.
-Service workers attempt to complete tasks, even when your PWA is not running.
-Tasks include:
+Service workers are specialized [Web Workers][MDNWebWorkers] that intercept network requests from your web app.
+Service workers can run tasks, even when your PWA is not running, including:

 *   Serving requested resources from a cache.
 *   Sending push notifications.